Cargin History, Family Crest & Coats of Arms

 Cargin is a name that first reached England following the Norman Conquest in 1066.
 It is a name for a person who was known as the carman, or one who rented or let out vehicles.
 Often carmen were known as hostilers.

 The surname Cargin was first found in Cumberland in the lands of Carman where they held a family seat from very ancient times before 1100 A.D.

 Early History of the Cargin family

-Another 274 words (20 lines of text) covering the years 1066, 1086, and 1300 are included under the topic Early Cargin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cargin research.
+Another 158 words (11 lines of text) covering the years 1066, 1086, and 1300 are included under the topic Early Cargin History in all our PDF Extended History products and printed products wherever possible.

 Cargin Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Carman, Carmen, Carmine, Carmyn and others.

 Early Notables of the Cargin family (pre 1700)